pfroud/ucsc-class-info-bot/README.md

 ## Future work

-* I don't have a rate limit anymore - make program run with single command
 * Make the bot see mentions of some department names instead of department codes, e.g. "chemistry 103" instead of "chem 103"